MegAmi24/Pong-GameAPI/README.md

 Currently, there isn't much more to the game than endlessly playing against a basic AI, although I do plan to add a few extra features, such as a two-player mode.

 # How to build
-This repository assumes you are already familiar with [the building process for the RSDKv5(U) Decompilation](https://github.com/Rubberduckycooly/RSDKv5-Decompilation#how-to-build).
+This building guide assumes you are already familiar with [the building process for the RSDKv5(U) Decompilation](https://github.com/Rubberduckycooly/RSDKv5-Decompilation#how-to-build).

 ## Get the source code
 Clone the repo **recursively**, using: